vegas2co/TrinetX/README.md

 The ranking categories are [one pair, two pait, three of a kind, straight, flush, full house, four of a kind].

 Lastly, the winner() function determine the winner of the game by determining who has the higher rank.

+This file doesn't use jokers so No [Five of a kind].
+Also no High card logic, we treated high card as one pair.